thofisch/doc-api/docs/apis.md

 - **DO** setup instrumentation from the outset of the API implementation to monitor important business metrics/KPIs.
 - **DO** gather information about the clients.
 This information, for instance, is useful to identify potential review partners for API changes.

-{++

-## Tools

-The demand for flexibility and extensibility has driven the development of APIs and tools alike, and in many regards it has never been easier to create an API than it is today with multitudes of frameworks (such as JAX-RS, Apigility, Django REST Framework, Grape), specs (RAML, Swagger, API Blueprint, IO Docs), and tools (API Designer, API Science, APImatic) available.

-++}